Problem

 GO

-After you run the above SQL code, log in as the HRDBLogin in SSMS and change the password when you are asked to do so.
+After running the above SQL code, log in as the HRDBLogin in SSMS and change the password when asked.

 Test New Login and User